brianbscho/gpinterface/README.md

 </details>

 ## Features

+It is a powerful tool designed to streamline the testing and deployment of generative prompts across multiple large language models (LLMs).
+With an easy-to-use web interface, `gpinterface` enables rapid configuration and experimentation.

 - **Simple Deployment**: Deploy your configured prompts, creating accessible endpoints instantly.
 - **Easy Prompt Testing**: Utilize a web interface to test prompts with various configurations effortlessly.